kubernetes/kubernetes/docs/node.md

 and single node life-cycle management.

 Node controller has a sync loop that creates/deletes `Node`s from Kubernetes based on all matching VM instances listed from cloud provider.
+The sync period can be controlled via flag "--node_sync_period".
 If a new instance gets created, Node Controller creates a representation for it.
 If an existing instance gets deleted, Node Controller deletes the representation.
 Note however, Node Controller is unable to provision the node for you, i.e. it won't install